hfiguiere/aplib-extractor/docs/format.md

 Albums
 ------

-Subclass 2 Albums are attached to a folder.
+Subclass 1 Albums are attached to a folder.
 Linked via the folder "implicitAlbumUuid" property and back with albums "folderUuid".
+They represent the view of the folder.
+Sublclass 2 Albums are "smart", they are backed by a query.
+Sublclass 3 Albums are "user", ie created by the user to contain versions.
+See the "versionUuids" array for the list of albums it contains.

 Top-level properties: